 Woohoo!
 We're off to lunch at Wooloomooloo Steakhouse!

-It's mid-day breaks like this that keeps us in anticipation the whole morning, fuel us up and preserving our sanity for another afternoon of work.
+It's mid-day breaks like this that keeps us in anticipation the whole morning, fuel us up and preserves our sanity for another afternoon of work.
 All the more better when lunch destination is at Wooloomooloo which is best known for their premium steak selections and Australian-inspired offerings.

 Their recently-launched refreshed lunch menu is one of the reasons that drew us over.